mwritter/propresenter_lite/README.md

 # propresenter_lite

-A lite open source version of ProPresenter writen in React and Rust using Tauri
+A lite open source version of ProPresenter written in React and Rust using Tauri